OpenKH/OpenKh/docs/bbs/aac.md

 # AAC Format

-AAC probably stands for *Axis Alligned Collision*.
+AAC stands for *Attach Attack Collision*.

+Responsible for collisions attached to a character's weapon or anything else that needs to perform a collision check.

 ## Header
 | Offset | Type  | Description